MTDOJRP/docs/docs/cad/joining-cad.md

 🔍 *Here is what the sign-in page should look like!*
 ![CAD Sign In](/img/login-page.png)

-## 🔐 Registering in CAD

-You can register an account in the CAD platform with or without Discord.
-Here's how you can do it!

-1. Click on `Don't have an account?
-Register here.`
-2. Fill in the required details (your username and password).
-3. Log in using the credentials you just created.

 ### Creating an Account with Discord
 1. Click on `Login via Discord` (even if you do not currently have an account).
 2. Authorize the CAD platform to access your Discord account.